iossifovlab/gpf/DAE/variant_annotation/README.md

 ## Position inside protein
 Position inside protein is available for:
-* Protein changes - shows the position of the first affected codon
+* frame-shift/no-frame-shift/substitutions - shows the position of the first affected codon
 * Intron/Splice-site - shows the position of the first codon after the variant position
 * noStart - always is 1
 * noEnd - The last codon is marked as one plus the protein length, resulting the somewhat odd result of, for example, 100/99